berkesas/datasciencecoursera/course3/Codebook.md

 # How it works?

-run_analysis.R file needs the original data files listed in excluded files section above.
+run_analysis.R file needs the original data files listed in excluded files section above. *The data files must be in course3 folder* for the script to work.

 ## 1 - Reading from text files